LuKks/graceful-http/README.md

 `forceEnd` will end sockets even with pending requests.\
 You must set `forceEnd` higher than the most longer request.

-Remember, in case of a really long request like long-polling:\
-You can use `graceful.check(res)` to end the request early.

 ## Credits to Dashlane
 https://blog.dashlane.com/implementing-nodejs-http-graceful-shutdown/